-Just remember to test each area at least twice to ensure full coverage.
+Just remember to test each area of your house for lead at least twice to ensure full coverage.

-What to Do if the Test is Positive?
+What to Do if the Test for Lead is Positive?

 If the swabs report the presence of lead, then you will need to follow the guidelines as set out by the Environmental Protection Agency (EPA).